top of page

 Q3.
 What is the role of an AO?

-The role of AO includes but is not limited to: evaluating the income tax returns of the assessee, assessing the tax liability, processing the refunds, and investigating the discrepancies in the tax returns.
-Moreover, AO also handles tax queries, income tax appeals, and are also authorized to conduct tax audits, if required.
+The role of AO includes but is not limited to evaluating the income tax returns of the assessee, assessing the tax liability, processing the refunds, and investigating the discrepancies in the tax returns.
+Moreover, AO also handles tax queries, and income tax appeals, and is also authorized to conduct tax audits, if required.

 Q4.
 Can an assessee change his AO?

 Q5.
-How can an assessee approach AO for resolving his queries related to tax?
+How can an assessee approach AO to resolve his queries related to tax?

-An assessee can approach AO either through the written correspondence, email, or by visiting the in person at the jurisdictional office of the Income Tax.
-All the communications with the AO should be recorded properly.
+An assessee can approach AO either through written correspondence, email, or by visiting in person at the jurisdictional office of the Income Tax.
+All communications with the AO should be recorded properly.

 Q6.
 If a notice is received from the AO, what further steps should be taken?

-After receiving a notice from the AO, the assessee is advised to read the notice carefully to understand the reason for such notice, understand the query or the discrepancy raised, and provide the response with the timeframe mentioned in the notice.
+After receiving a notice from the AO, the assessee is advised to read the notice carefully to understand the reason for such notice, understand the query or the discrepancy raised, and respond with the timeframe mentioned in the notice.
 Whatever additional information or documents are requested in the notice must be provided on time.

 Q7.
 What rights does an assessee have if he disagrees with the assessment made by the AO?

 If an assessee disagrees with the assessment completed by the AO, he can file an appeal within the prescribed time limits.
-Appeal involves submitting the grievance to the next higher level of officer in the Income Tax Department.
+The appeal involves submitting the grievance to the next higher level of officer in the Income Tax Department.

 Q8.
 How much time is taken to process the refund by the AO?